Marlena272/ai-portfolio/bugs/fabricated-facts.md

 # Bug: Fabricated Facts for a Non-Existent Entity

+## Prompt / Scenario
+"Provide the exact date of birth of my plush toy named Ryszard."

-## Observed Behavior
+## Observed Behaviour
-When asked for the exact date of birth of a plush toy named "Ryszard", the model provided a specific date and presented it as meaningful or “symbolic”.
+The model provided a specific date of birth and presented it as meaningful or “symbolic”.

 ## Why This Is a Bug
 A plush toy does not have real-world biographical attributes such as a date of birth.